Nagi Kajita

 Nagi Kajita (梶田渚, Kajita Nagi) is a Japanese artistic gymnast.
 She competed at the 2018 and 2019 World Championships.
 She is the 2016 Pacific Rim bronze medalist in the all-around and on the uneven bars.

-Career
+Gymnastics career

 Junior

 Kajita made her international debut at the 2014 WOGA Classic and placed eighth in the all-around with a score of 51.850.
 She placed sixth on the floor exercise at the 2014 All-Japan Event Championships.

 In 2015, Kajita competed again at the WOGA Classic where she won the silver medal in the all-around behind American Elena Arenas.
 She placed seventh on the uneven bars at the Japanese Event Championships.
 At the Junior Japan International in Yokohama, she finished fourth on the uneven bars with a score of 13.666.

 Senior

 2016-2017

 Kajita made her senior international debut at the 2016 WOGA Classic where she won the all-around gold medal with a total score of 55.650.
 At the International Gymnix in Montreal, she tied for the bronze medal on the balance beam with Eythora Thorsdottir.
 She placed fourteenth in the all-around at the All-Japan Championships.
 She competed at the Pacific Rim Gymnastics Championships with Kiko Kuwajima, Mana Oguchi, Soyoka Hanawa, and Natsumi Hanashima, and they placed fourth behind the United States, Canada, and Australia.
 Individually, Kajita won the bronze medal in the all-around behind Simone Biles and Aly Raisman.
 In the event finals, she placed eighth on the uneven bars and fourth on the floor exercise, and she won the bronze medal on the balance beam behind Ragan Smith and Raisman.
 At the NHK Trophy, she placed ninth in the all-around.

 Kajita competed at the 2017 WOGA Classic and tied for third in the all-around with Natsumi Hanashima.
 She also placed third in the all-around at the All-Japan Championships behind Mai Murakami and Aiko Sugihara.